nglthu/Classic-Arcade-Game-Clone/README.md

 https://nglthu.github.io/Arcade_Game/
 2. 10 points is bonus
 3. When make collision with enemy, point will lose 1
-4. When come to Gem, energy will be increased, blood will be filled until stay there.
+4. When come to Gem, energy will be dramatically increased, blood will be filled until staying there without any enemy.

 #How to code
-##Fractor code:
+##Building:
-*Create class of 'Person'
+1.Create class of 'Contestant'
-Both Enemy and Player are Person, they have same method of 'render' Create super class 'Person'
+Both Enemy and Player are Contestant, they have same method of 'render'

-*Declare global variables at the top
+2. Declare global variables at the top
 ###Create its own method for 'Player' and 'Enemy'
 '''
 1. update
 2. handleInput
 '''
+3. Create a class of Gem and its method
++render : render two Images Gem and blood when player coming that position.
-##Create allEnemies as array of object of class Enemy
-all enemy objects in an array called 'allEnemies'
+4. Create allEnemies as array of object of class Enemy all enemy objects in an array called 'allEnemies'
+All enimies have their own random positions and speeds running the screen.
+##Modified index for score input

 frontend-nanodegree-arcade-game